divyjain62000/Javascript-Framework/README.md

 # JavaScript-Framework
-It is a javaScript framework using this user can create some components as well as user can validate form and send post and get request.Using this framework user able to do his / her work in very fast and simple manner.
+It is a javaScript framework using this user can create some components as well as user can validate form and handle ajax (GET/POST) request.Using this framework user able to do his / her work in very fast and simple manner.

 ## Features:
 1) User can create modal in very easy way.
 2) User can create accordian pan in very simple way.
 3) User can fill combobox by writing a very little code.
 4) User able to do form validation by writing a some lines code.
-5) User able to send GET and POST request in very simple way.
+5) Handle ajax GET and POST request.

 ## Steps to use this framework:-
 1) Download framework.js file and framework_style.css file